Imagine this: At the end of your visit, your doctor hands you a prescription … for kale chips.

 These classes help Dr. Shiue reach far more people than if she were to try to reach them on her own.
 Recently, a group of physicians learned to make a Korean grilled tofu rice bowl called bibimbap, using an array of beautifully julienned vegetables of all colors.

-Thrive Kitchen is a series of monthly cooking classes for Kaiser Permanente San Francisco members and the community, which features a changing menu of globally inspired, seasonal, vegetable-forward dishes.
+Thrive Kitchen is a series of monthly cooking classes that’s open to the community, which features a changing menu of globally inspired, seasonal, vegetable-forward dishes.
 The goal is to demonstrate how easy — and delicious — it can be to eat healthily.
 Her dream is to create on-site teaching kitchens at Kaiser Permanente medical centers nationwide.

 “It’s a lot of work, but I love what I do,” she said.
 “I get to combine my passion with my career, and what could be better than that?”